Bukom Banku granted GH¢50,000 bail

 - Kasoa teenagers murder trial to start on March 7, 2023

-- Alleged thief electrocuted to death while escaping through the roof of a store in Fadama
+- Suspected thief electrocuted while escaping through the roof of a store in Fadama

 - Ato Essien has escaped jail term but still can’t hold public office, be MD of a bank – Martin Kpebu